ftsrg-rete/remo-lecture-notes/docs/lab9.md

 ![alt text](figs/ea-simulation/image-27.png)

+**Check: Take a screenshot of your parametric diagram, and put it into your documentation.**

 ## Modeling the ACC

 Within the ACC, we define a simple P controller.
 The P controller contains three parts: